-17.The largest ecommerce market in the UK is travel and accommodation.
+18. Before the pandemic, the largest ecommerce markets in the UK were travel and accommodation.

-Perhaps surprisingly, ecommerce industry statistics show that shoppers in the UK mostly shop online regarding travel and accommodation.
+Perhaps surprisingly, ecommerce industry statistics show that shoppers in the UK mostly shopped online for travel and accommodation.
 In 2019, they spent £42.4 billion on services and products in this category.

 Trends in the ecommerce industry show that converting a lurker into a shopper is quite tricky.
 About 3.5% of e-commerce website visits were converted into purchases in the UK.
 Although this number seems small, it’s a bit higher than the worldwide average of 3%.

 Current Ecommerce Trends in Shoppers’ Behaviour